tmaiaroto/discfg/README.md

 it aims to use Lambda, DyanmoDB, and API Gateway.
 Though it can be used with other services.

 It can install to your system as a binary, so managing configuration from any machine is simple from a command line.
-You can also work with configurations via a RESTful API.
+You can also work with configurations via RESTful API.

 ### Command Line Interface